consensusnetworks/CryptoTracker/README.md

-# CryptoTracker
+# Crypto_Tracker

-A plugin to automate finding the price of a selected cryptocurrency at a given point in time
+This is the working repo for a google sheets plugin we are building that will allow us to get the specified price of one of the cryptoassets we manage at a selected point in time.
+It is being build using the coingecko API.